 According to the latest research, there are seven cancers that disproportionately affect the LGBTQ population: anal, breast, cervical, colorectal, endometrial, lung, and prostate cancers.
 By ensuring everyone feels respected, understood, and well cared for, MSK is working to eliminate some of these disparities.

 “Sexual orientation and gender identification data are not collected in most national databases, but we know that healthcare disparities exist based on smaller studies,” says Kelly Haviland, a nurse practitioner and Co-Chair of the LGBTQ Clinical Advisory Committee.
 “The first step to eliminating these disparities is to understand them.”

-Since 2013, Memorial Sloan Kettering has been recognized as a leader in the LGBT Healthcare Equality Index (HEI) compiled by the Human Rights Campaign Foundation.
-The HEI is regarded as the national benchmarking tool for hospitals and healthcare institutions and their practices relating to lesbian, gay, bisexual, and transgender patients and employees.
+Since 2013, Memorial Sloan Kettering has been recognized as a leader in the LGBTQ Healthcare Equality Index (HEI) compiled by the Human Rights Campaign Foundation.
+The HEI is regarded as the national benchmark for hospitals and healthcare institutions and their practices relating to lesbian, gay, bisexual, transgender, and queer patients and employees.

-Organizations are evaluated based on five core criteria:
+Organizations in the HEI are evaluated based on five core criteria:

 - patient services and support

 - employee benefits and policies